E. J. Stoneman Generating Station: Community

 DTE Stoneman directly employed over thirty people full-time, all local residents.
 The plant spent millions of dollars annually in maintenance costs, largely spent with local companies.
 Over fifty truck drivers and other personnel were indirectly employed to support the fuel supply of the plant.
-Stoneman made charitable contributions spread out to over twenty-five different local organizations.
+Stoneman made charitable contributions to over twenty-five different local organizations.
 Stoneman provided training and purchased equipment for the Confined Space Rescue Qualification program for the local fire department.
-This program benefited Cassville and surrounding communities in the event someone is trapped in a confined space, such as a grain silo or a mine.
+This program benefited Cassville and surrounding communities to assist in the event someone is trapped in a confined space, such as a grain silo or a mine.